marcopollivier/marcopollivier.hugo/README.md

 This is Marco's personal page repo.

 This repository is only Hugo's structure project.
-The static files can be found [here](https://github.com/marcopollivier/marcopollivier.github.io)
+The static files can be find [here](https://github.com/marcopollivier/marcopollivier.github.io)

 ## Run locally
 To view the site locally, install [Hugo](http://gohugo.io/) and run a local server with the following command: